 Genki began dedicated yoga and meditation practice in the 1960s.
 In 1970 he entered residential Zen training with Aitken Roshi in Hawaii.
 He transferred to the Zen Center of Los Angeles in 1972 to become a monk and priest under Taizan Maezumi Roshi, served as his personal attendant, and was the Director of Training there.
 In 1980 he came to New York with Roshi Bernie to establish what has become the Greyston Mandala.
 He received Final Vows as a Priest from Roshi Dennis Genpo Merzel.
 He is a Dharma Successor of Roshi Bernie Glassman and received Inka from him.

 Roshi Genki is a Past President of the Zen Peacemakers.
-He founded High Mountain Crystal Lake Zen Community in 2004, which later became Zen Garland when the community bought 5 acres of land in Airmont, NY to bring a full range of contemporary Zen training to the greater metropolitan area.
+He founded High Mountain Crystal Lake Zen Community in 2004, which later became Zen Garland, first in Airmont, NY and now in Cornville, AZ.
 He is focusing his efforts on developing Socially Engaged Buddhism in the West, and providing thorough Zen training paths for the general public and thorough education and practice paths for the senior, committed students seeking ordination in the Zen Garland priesthood and training as a Zen teacher.
 He has innovated new Paths in Christian Zen with Roshi Ann Ankai Wagner and in Red Path (Native American) Zen with Roshi Duncan Sings-Alone.

 Over the past 25 years, Genki has designed and administered public and private mental health programs for disadvantaged people in New York and New Jersey.
 He pioneered quality treatment for persons with co-occurring conditions of mental illness and drug and alcohol addictions.
 During the crack wars in the South Bronx in the early ’90s, he created the MICA Program at Fordham Tremont Community Mental Health Center, that today still treats over 100 people daily.
 Last year he supervised four clinics for at risk youth in the Bronx, two of which were in high schools.